aymisxx/dailyRoboticSyst/README.md

 ```
 dayXX/
 ├── README.md        # what I tried, what I learned, what broke
-├── derivations.md   # math, assumptions, equations (if any)
 ├── demo.py          # minimal runnable code or simulation (optional)
 └── notebook.ipynb   # main learning artifact with explanations + code
 ```